-- Live view is much improved at high magnification, and is now, except for the lack of an articulated LCD panel, the equal of the great live view in the Sony a7R.
+- Live view is much improved at high magnification, and is now, except for the lack of an articulated LCD panel and no peaking, the equal of the great live view in the Sony a7R.

 - The camera is easier to handhold for long periods of time than the D800.
 I puzzled on what made the difference, and came to the conclusion that the battery holder sticks out just a little farther in the front of the camera, providing more room for your fingers.

 - Autofocus is improved, and is now almost the equal of the D4 AF, at least for static subjects (I’ve done no testing with moving subjects).